repsyio/repsy-docs/content/npm/installing-an-npm-package/_index.md

 +++
-title = "Installing a Package from Registry" weight = 3
+title = "Installing an NPM Package from Registry" weight = 3
 +++